 South Gloucestershire has its own violence reduction partnership (VRP) which forms part of a regional operation covering Bath and North East Somerset, Bristol City, Somerset and North Somerset as well as South Gloucestershire.

-You can find more information on the VRP on the website for the Avon and Somerset Police and Crime Commissioner.
+You can find more information on the VRP on the Avon and Somerset Police and Crime Commissioner’s website.

 Beta This is our beta website